13 Things You Need to Know About Sex in Your 40s

 You’ll need to start paying attention to your heart health

 We’re not talking about the state of your love life.
 Your cardiovascular system is key to a thriving sex life.
 “A healthy cardiovascular system is essential to sexual functioning,” says Gracie Landes, a licensed marriage and family therapist and certified sexual therapist in New York City.
 “Maintaining good physical health is important.”
 That means keeping up with your cardio, but don’t skimp on the strength training, either.
 You’ll have more energy for fun in the sack, and the confidence that comes with looking better always helps!
-Here’s the reason why the gym can give your libido a big boost!
+It isn’t just good for your overall health, hitting the gym can give your libido a big boost, too!

 You may go through a lull—and that’s OK